 Research shows that 48% of customers admit that discounts influence their purchase decision speed.
 Accordingly, offering a discount is a tried-and-true way to win over customers and move stock.

 A sales promotion is an excellent way for your organization to encourage potential customers to buy your product or sign up for your service.
 It boosts short-term sales revenue and attracts new customers, often leading to more positive customer feedback.

 Today's customers are overwhelmed with sales promotions – they complain about their mailboxes spammed with tons of promo messages.
-And you can indeed find all kinds of sales promotions in your inbox: discounts, special prices, buy-one-get-one, flash sales, final sales, free shipping, and more.
+And you can indeed find all types of sales promotions in your inbox: discounts, special offers, buy-one-get-one, flash sales, final sales, free shipping, and more.

 Because of such an excess of information, customers value more being understood as individuals and treated accordingly.
 They want to get an overall product experience that matches their standards and expectations for product quality.
 As a result, today's customers are looking only for offers that are personally relevant to them.